"Three... two... one..."

 - By the time of the final arc in Son of the Sannin, Fu has gotten so used to people asking "What the hell do they feed you?" when she shows off her super strength that she's able count down to when the First Hokage says it.

-- On Anastasia, Dimitri counts for the moment Anastasia changes her mind and calls him back.
+- Anastasia: Dimitri counts for the moment Anastasia changes her mind and calls him back.

-- On the first Ice Age movie, Manny and Diego do this in unison as Sid sits in a geyser, with Manny mentioning how faithful it is.
+- Ice Age: Manny and Diego do this in unison as Sid sits in a geyser, with Manny mentioning how faithful it is.

-- The Lion King II: Simba's Pride: Kovu does this.
-He is counting down the time until Kiara tries to pounce on him.
+- The Lion King II: Simba's Pride: Kovu counts down the time until Kiara tries to pounce on him.

 Sunset: Cue Snips, and push Sandalwood out of the way in three, two...

-- Capper in My Little Pony: The Movie does a silent one on his fingers before his Bavarian Firedrill scam succeeds on the Storm King's guards.
+- My Little Pony: The Movie: Capper does a silent one on his fingers before his Bavarian Firedrill scam succeeds on the Storm King's guards.